wlperry/umd_biostats/ecostats_homework/05_03_homework_correlation_regression.html.md

 format:
   html:
     output-file: "05_03_homework_correlation_regression_html.html"
-  typst:
+  docx:
-    output-file: "05_homeowork_correlation_regression.pdf"
+    output-file: "05_homeowork_correlation_regression.docx"
 ---

 # Assignment Overview

 This homework assignment will test your understanding of correlation and regression analysis using real forest inventory data from European beech (*Fagus sylvatica*) trees.
 You will apply the statistical concepts from Lectures 9 and 10 to analyze relationships between tree measurements.

 ## Learning Objectives